 My recent works concentrate on the limitless variations of very simple visual elements and how they, when placed side by side, create a dialogue.
 The works explore both an impulsive and repetitive way of mark-making that is both gestural and meditative.

-When I paint, I try to balance action and inaction.
-Ink and water-based paint allow me to do this.
-My intentional doing, the element of chance and the exchange of the layers of paint on a surface, are in constant interaction and fundamental to my process.
+When painting, I try to balance action and inaction.
+The intentional doing, element of chance, and the exchange of the layers of paint on a surface are in constant interaction and fundamental to my process.

 Lately, I am fascinated by the juxtaposition of geometric and chaotic forms.
 It seems to me that it perfectly symbolizes both an urban environment and life in its essence.